Illegal sand mining: CBI conducts searches at IAS officer, MLAs’ residences

 Also read: Uttar Pradesh: 'Thain thain' fame cop injured in gunfight in Sambhal

-The CBI carried out searches at 12 locations in Uttar Pradesh and Delhi.
+The Chief Minister Akhilesh Yadav held mining portfolio with him from 2012 to 2013.
+All those who were ministers in that period and their role will be investigated.

 The agency had taken up the case on the instructions of Allahabad High Court.

 (With PTI inputs)